A bank teller misses her boyfriend.

 He interrupted her.
 "Save it, Veronica.
 And where is Miss Turner?
 Is she coming in today or not?"
 He scanned the empty cubicle next to Veronica's.

 "Sal?
 She's stuck at her gynecologist.
-She's not well 'down below'.
+She's not well 'down below', you know.
 Didn't she call in?"

 "No, she did not," he said in retreat.